bc319IC/My_Portfolio/README.md

 # Hi, I’m Brandon Cann!
 Welcome to my GitHub profile!
-As an aspiring **Data Scientist**, I enjoy uncovering insights from raw data and developing practical solutions.
+As an aspiring **Data Scientist/Analyst**, I enjoy uncovering insights from raw data and developing practical solutions.
 I'm always eager to take on new challenges, experiment with fresh ideas, and collaborate on meaningful projects.

 ---